solver-collective/shopify-origin-theme/README.md

 Please note: If you are attempting to upload assets from a new `_DEV` subfolder -> you may need to stop Gulp and run `gulp local` to process all the new assets into the root level `/assets` folder.

 ## Branches
-- master
+- master (opinionated markup for good starting point on Solver Collective themes)
-- barebones (used for edits to master)
+- barebones (almost zero markup - mainly used for scaffold and Developer notes - a clean start)
-- branded-basic (opinionated markup for good starting point on Solver Collective themes)
+- branded-basic (staging branch for master)